-in the antique Rome, a very popular, syrupy grape syrup, which is obtained by boiling unfermented grape was made on a small fire.
-These were among other vessels from lead used, which gave the drink a sweet taste and juicy texture and also contributed to the preservation, but of course the health was very detrimental.
-According to reports of some authors like Pliny the Elder (23-79) was the grape must in half, after Varro (116-27 BC) and Columella (1st century AD) even thickened to one third of the original volume (probably there was different application).
-This thickened must was also fermented, resulting in heavy and sweet wines.
+in the antique Rome's very popular, viscous grape syrup made by boiling down fermented grape was made on a small fire.
+For this purpose, vessels were also made out lead used, which gave the drink a sweet taste and juicy texture and also contributed to the preservation, but of course was very detrimental to health.
+According to reports by some authors like Pliny the Elder (23-79) the grape must was cut in half after Varro (116-27 BC) and Columella (1st century AD) even thickened to a third of its original volume (there were probably different uses).
+This thickened must was also fermented, which resulted in heavy and sweet wines.

 Defrutum was also used to improve the taste of thin wines.
-Similar products were Caroenum with a little less volume reduction and Sapa.
-After the ancient models, the popular until the 18th century Firewine, Traditionally, Italy is still considered today Vino cotto designated wines produced for private consumption.
-See also below must as concentrated grape must,
+Similar products were Caroenum with a little less volume reduction and sapa.
+According to the ancient models, the popular one developed into the 18th century Firewine, Traditionally, even today in Italy Vino cotto designated wines produced for private consumption.
+See also under must such as concentrated grape must,